-For much of the first year-and-a-half of young Christian Martinez’ life, he only saw his mother, Technical Sgt.
-Caroline Martinez, on a laptop screen as they Skyped from half a world away.
+For much of the first year-and-a-half of young Christian Martinez’ life, the only time he only saw his mother, Technical Sgt.
+Caroline Martinez, was framed in on a laptop screen as they Skyped from half a world away.

 "The first time he looked at me, I don't think he recognized me entirely," Martinez said.
 "My husband kept saying, 'This is mom.
 Mom.'
 And he went to the laptop, and tapped on the laptop, and said, 'Mom.'
 I said, 'No, I'm Mom.'"